-Notice that the text mentions that the law cannot be repealed.
-This is also mentioned in Daniel 6:12, when a law is made to entrap the prophet Daniel.
+Notice that the text mentions that the law cannot be repealed, as was Persian custom.
+This is also mentioned in Daniel 6:12, when a Babylonian law is made to entrap the prophet Daniel.
 The same laws are being used to banish Vashti, and will come into play again at the climax of the Esther story in Esther 8:8.

 The decree is sent it out via the Royal Road to all parts of the Empire.

 The Greek historian Herodotus notes that the Persians had a custom of heavy drinking.
 They would make a decision only after discussing it while both drunk and sober (Her.Hist.1.33).
 Xerxes was making plans to go to war, and this was the last day he had to convince his guests to support his war effort.